Amanbundela75/Student-Personal-Space/README.md

 # Learning Management System (LMS) Platform

 A comprehensive full-stack platform for students to register, enroll in branches, and access relevant courses, with an admin panel for user and content management.
+Now includes a feedback system for student suggestions and platform improvement!

 ## 🌟 Overview